Early Indian epigraphy: Hathigumpha inscription

 The Hathigumpha inscription ("Elephant Cave" inscription) from Udayagiri near Bhubaneshwar in Orissa was written by Kharavela, the king of Kalinga in India during the 2nd century BCE.
 The Hathigumpha inscription consists of seventeen lines incised in deep cut Brahmi letters on the overhanging brow of a natural cavern called Hathigumpha on the southern side of the Udayagiri hill near Bhubaneswar in Orissa.
 It faces straight toward the rock Edicts of Asoka at Dhauli located about six miles away.

+Mahasthan inscription

+The Mahasthan Brahmi Inscription is written in the Prakrit language in the Brahmi script.
+It details an administrative order from an imperial administrator to a bureaucrat to stock up rice, oil, shell currency, and punch-marked coins in preparation for an emergency situation like a flood, famine, fire, or any natural disaster.
+It also orders relief for a distressed segment of the population.
+It was discovered in the ruins of the city of Pundranagara in Mahasthangarh in 1931.
+It is the earliest epigraphic record in the Bengal region.
+Most scholars consider the stone to be a mark of Mauryan sovereignty.

 Rabatak inscription

 The Rabatak inscription is written on a rock in the Bactrian language and Greek script and found in 1993 at the site of Rabatak, near Surkh Kotal in Afghanistan.
 The inscription relates to the rule of the Kushan emperor Kanishka and gives remarkable clues to the genealogy of the Kushan dynasty.